qrxnz/dotfiles/README.md

 -  Hyprland dotfiles

 > \[!WARNING\]
-> Remember to install the packages on your distribution.
+> Remember to install the necessary packages on your distribution.

 ```sh
 ./setup.sh --hyprland-default